vtex/toolbelt/README.md

 ## How do I publish my App to the VTEX App Store?

 To publish your VTEX app to VTEX App Store, use the `vtex publish` command.
 The app will be published under the vendor name.

+## I don't like the default toolbelt prompt customization.
+It's ugly or it messes with some of my other configurations, but I still want to be able to see the account and workspace I'm logged into.
+What do I do?

+You can do so by adding the `vtex_get_account` and `vtex_get_workspace` commands to your PS1 environment variable the way it pleases you.

 ---